Distant Hill Geology Trail

 Stretched Pebbles & Cobbles

-Two outcrops of unique stretched pebble meta-conglomerate bedrock, flattened and stretched by the weight of miles of ocean-bed sediment.
+This stop features two outcrops of distinctive stretched-pebble meta-conglomerate bedrock, flattened and elongated under the immense weight of miles of overlying ocean-floor sediment.

 Stop 4